-In summation, analysing your website’s performance and then improving upon it can be made easy through the use of tools specifically designed for website analysis.
+In summation, analysing your website performance and improving upon it can be made easy using tools specifically designed for website analysis.

-If you have a high bounce rate, then you know your website’s content or website is failing in some major way.
+If you have a high bounce rate, you know your website’s content or website is failing in some major way.
 Looking at how user-friendly your site is, your optimization of keywords, and the quality of content will point you in the right direction of where improvements need to be made.

 Understanding your website’s performance metrics will help immensely in knowing where changes should first be made.